 - You consistently worry about where your next drink is coming from.
-You actively arrange your life around your desire to drink alcohol
+You actively arrange your life around your desire to drink alcohol.

 - You experience powerful cravings to drink alcohol.
-Once you begin to drink alcohol, you find it almost impossible to stop
+Once you begin to drink alcohol, you find it almost impossible to stop.

 - You feel the need to drink alcohol as soon as you wake up in the morning.
-You regularly act on these feelings so that you do end up drinking in the morning, even before you eat any food
+You regularly act on these feelings so that you do end up drinking in the morning, even before you eat any food.

 Potential causes of alcohol dependence include:

-- The genetic and cultural environment you were raised in
+- The genetic and cultural environment you were raised in.

-- Experiencing traumatic events in childhood or adulthood
+- Experiencing traumatic events in childhood or adulthood.

 - Dually diagnosed mental health problems such as anxiety, depression and post-traumatic stress disorder.
-People with these conditions are known to ‘self-medicate’ using alcohol
+People with these conditions are known to ‘self-medicate’ using alcohol.

-- Having an ‘addictive personality’, although this is controversial
+- Having an ‘addictive personality’, although this is controversial.

 Alcohol dependency is known to inflict damage upon your health in many different ways.
 Because alcohol is a toxin, it literally affects all tissues in your body that it comes into contact with.
 Specifically, alcohol dependency causes high blood pressure and liver failure.
 You also vastly increase the risks of suffering from a stroke when you develop alcohol dependency.
 Lastly, you also increase the risk of developing alcohol-related heart disease.

 Alcohol dependency also inflicts damage on your mental health.
-If you suffer from alcohol dependency, you are much more likely to suffer from a range of mental health problems such as anxiety, depression and suicidal thoughts.
+If you suffer from alcohol addiction, you are much more likely to suffer from a range of mental health problems such as anxiety, depression and suicidal thoughts.
 These ailments arise because alcohol affects neurotransmitters located in the brain which are essential for sound mental health.

-If you are physically dependent on alcohol, you will experience a range of highly discomforting and even deadly withdrawal symptoms if you abruptly and suddenly stop drinking alcohol.
+If you are physically dependent on alcohol, you will experience a range of highly discomforting and even deadly alcohol withdrawal symptoms if you abruptly and suddenly stop drinking alcohol.
 These symptoms will onset within as little as two-to-three hours after the last drink was consumed.